-Unlike the mainstream music business, ICAS members adopt an alternative set of criteria to measure the success of their endeavors, which favors quality, critical reflection, innovation and exchange over profit.
+Unlike the standards of the entertainment industry, ICAS members adopt an alternative set of criteria rooted in arts & culture to measure the success of their endeavors, which favors quality, critical reflection, innovation and exchange over profit.

-ICAS members understand their curatorial and organizational activities as a creative force that, engaged in a constant dialogue with artists, producers, critics and audience, constructively contributes to the development of artistically independent music and sound creation.
+ICAS members understand their curatorial and organizational activities as a creative force that engage in a constant dialogue with artists, producers, critics, audience and other cultural practices – constructively contributing to the development of artistically independent music and sound creation.

 ICAS is about consciously linking these structures and places to build a positive form of globalization that accords local contexts and emerging talent greater value within an international framework.